rusvac/Curie/README.md

 # Curie
 Discord Bot to talk to OpenAI's GPT-3 Curie

+__How to Run__
-Download the goodies
+1. Download the goodies

-Modify `config.py` with the keys
+2. Modify `.env` with the keys
+3. modify `config.py` to your hearts content

-`python -m pip install -r requirements.txt`
+4. run: `python -m pip install -r requirements.txt`

-`python main.py`
+5. run this and your gold: `python main.py`